 After last year's successful campaign the festival continues the collaboration with Soopknife.
 Part of this year's brief was to stay very close to the 2018 visual, including an identical lay-out and typography.

 The 2019 concepts came from the news midway last year that two male penguins adopted an orphan baby in the Sydney Zoo, and -very recently over Christmas- that a lesbian penguin couple in New Zealand is expecting!
-Design concepts heroing a baby and other graphic derivatives were presented, but not favoured.
-After deliberations the outcome is a family expansion with three penguins, where the largest is actually the youngest, its shape differs slightly.
+Design concepts heroing a baby and other graphic derivatives were presented.
+The final chosen design is a family expansion with three penguins.
 A new, fresh and striking hero colour was on the wishlist as well.
 I proposed the Dutch national colour for this year, as it never starred as base colour in the history of the festival. #orangeisthenewpink